 In the UK we famously have layers upon layers of bureaucracy, and there is an argument that the abolition of that with the implementation of a flat-rate benefit would save taxpayer money.

-There is the other side of the debate which argues handing out ‘free money’ will lead to a pandemic of laziness and passion for work.
+There is the other side of the debate which argues handing out ‘free money’ will lead to a pandemic of laziness and lack of passion for work.